thedevelobear/thedevelobear.com/content/post/styling-cognito-verification-email.md

 <img src="/img/Styling-cognito-verification-email/default_email.png" />

-It’s understandable though – Cognito provides a way to verify the users, the developer should be responsible for customising how it looks like. **The problem** is that Cognito doesn’t provide a way to customise those messages easily.
-Under General settings -> Message customisations you can customise the MFA (Multi-Factor Authentication) message and your user invitation messages – but you can’t customise the verification email 🤷🏼‍♂️
+It’s understandable though – Cognito provides a way to verify the users, the developer should be responsible for customising how it looks like. **The problem** is that Cognito doesn’t provide a way to customize those messages easily.
+Under General settings -> Message customisations you can customize the MFA (Multi-Factor Authentication) message and your user invitation messages – but you can’t customize the verification email 🤷🏼‍♂️

 ## The solution – lambdas!

-Although, as of the time of creating this post, there is no way to customise verification emails through Cognito console easily, you can do it using lambdas.
+Although, as of the time of creating this post, there is no way to customize verification emails through Cognito console easily, you can do it using lambdas.
 You can create a lambda function that intercepts Cognito Sync Trigger in order to override the message.

 In order to do that, you need to: